ThingsLinker-Libraries/thingslinker-library/README.md

 }
 ```

-- This is an example of a callback function that can be used with ThingsLinker.
-In this example, the "getButtonAsInt" function is called to retrieve the current value of virtual pin "V0" and store it in the "buttonStatus" variable.
-The variable is then printed to the serial monitor.
-The user can add their own logic to the function to process the retrieved data or execute specific actions based on the received message.
+#### The `callback` function is used to retrieve the value of the subscribed pin and implement custom logic on that value.
+In the following example,The `getButtonAsInt` function is used to retrieve the current value of virtual pin `V0` and store it in the "buttonStatus" variable.
+The variable is then printed.

 ```cpp
 void callback()